erinrwhite/managing-humans/README.md

 ### mindfulness

-[slide: welp] Becoming a manager makes you face some truths about yourself.
-A thing I've learned about myself as a manager is that I really fear change.
+[slide: welp] Becoming a manager makes you face some truths about yourself as a human.
+A thing I've learned about myself since I became a manager is that I really fear change.
 I have a hard time with big new project ideas, or changing up the way things have been done for a long time, or the idea of new technologies...the list really goes on.

 In an effort to be mindful about this, I've started to be really aware of whenever I feel fear or defensiveness.
 In my mind I call it The Clench.
 I feel it, acknowledge it, give it a minute, rationally evaluate it, and then move on with my life.
-I always say, thanks for the idea, let's talk about this more next week.
+If it's someone on my team presenting a new idea, I'll say, thank you for the idea, give me a minute to think on it and let's talk about this more next week.

 And, because I am predictable in this way, my team knows how to approach new ideas with me.